- Certified peruvian silver 950.

 That is why we include in your purchase a booklet that tells the story of a jewel, as well as a postcard that you can collect or give to whoever you most want.
 Additionally, each purchase includes its corresponding case, as well as an ÍNTIKA Jewelry bag.

 In Íntika, all our jewels are handmade by our goldsmiths craftsmen in Peru.

 We use 950 sterling silver, semi-precious stones, and all-natural seashells.

 All our pieces are analyzed and contrasted by a laboratory regulated in Spain, the Laboratory Center of Madrid, which certifies the authenticity of our silver.

 So you can count on the certainty that you are acquiring a valuable and authentic jewel.

 Only logged in customers who have purchased this product may leave a review.

-This piece is inlaid with a yellow and white mother-of-pearl shell, a red, orange, and purple spondylus shell, also known as the red gold of the Incas, and a beautiful touch of turquoise, chrysocolla, and lapis lazuli stone.
+This multi-colored piece is inspired by the colors of this divinity, and inlaid with a white and yellow mother-of-pearl shell, with a red, orange and purple spondylus shell, also known as the red gold of the Incas, and a beautiful touch of turquoise stone, chrysocolla and obsidian stone.

 There are no reviews yet.